Provable Offline Preference-Based Reinforcement Learning: Trajectory-Based Pairwise-Comparison with Known Transition

-\item \textbf{Distributionally robust policy optimization (Line~\ref{line:dist}).} After constructing the confidence set, we search for the policy that maximizes the policy value under the least favorable reward model, the $r \in \Rcal(\Dcal)$ minimizing the policy value $J(\pi;r,P^*)$ minus $\EE_{\tau\sim\muref}[r(\tau)]$, where $\muref$ is an arbitrary known reference trajectory distribution.
+\textbf{Distributionally robust policy optimization (Line~\ref{line:dist}).} After constructing the confidence set, we search for the policy that maximizes the policy value under the least favorable reward model, the $r \in \Rcal(\Dcal)$ minimizing the policy value $J(\pi;r,P^*)$ minus $\EE_{\tau\sim\muref}[r(\tau)]$, where $\muref$ is an arbitrary known reference trajectory distribution.
 It is generally recommended to set $\muref$ to $\mu_1$, as we will explain later, possibly a sample-average approximation thereof based on $\{\tau^{1,1},\dots,\tau^{N,1}\}$.
 By selecting the least favorable reward model instead of the MLE solution $\hr$, we penalize policies that are not well-covered by the offline data.
-The need for a reference policy arises because the approximated confidence set measures the uncertainty for reward difference between two trajectories ($r(\tau_1)-r(\tau_0)$), but it cannot measure the uncertainty of the reward of a single trajectory $r(\tau)$. \end{itemize}
+The need for a reference policy arises because the approximated confidence set measures the uncertainty for reward difference between two trajectories ($r(\tau_1)-r(\tau_0)$), but it cannot measure the uncertainty of the reward of a single trajectory.

-In the following, we compare our algorithm to existing works. \cite{zhu2023principled} consider a pessimistic offline RL algorithm for RLHF specialized to the linear reward class setting, while our \mainalg can handle general function approximation.
+In the following, we compare our algorithm to existing works. \cite{zhu2023principled} consider a pessimistic offline RL algorithm for PbRL specialized to the linear reward class setting, while our \mainalg can handle general function approximation.
 Specifically, they construct the confidence set using the feature-covariance-rotated $\ell_2$-ball around the MLE $\hat\theta$, where $\hr(\tau)=\langle \phi(\tau),\hat\theta\rangle$.
 In contrast, our confidence set is obtained directly from the log-likelihood objective and is generic. \citet{uehara2021pessimistic} proposes a model-based pessimistic offline RL algorithm when we have access to rewards.
 The confidence set construction correspondingly differs significantly. \citet{cheng2022adversarially} considers a general offline pessimistic RL framework.
 In their policy optimization step, they also subtract the value of a reference policy.
-While our approach also guarantees that the learned policy can be as good as the reference, another key motivation for us to use the reference policy is that in RLHF, we can only measure the difference between rewards of any two trajectories.
+This similarity is superficial, however, as the motivations are different.
+We subtract the value because we can only measure the difference between rewards of any two trajectories, while their motivation is to obtain a certain robustness result (their proposition 3).